geckos-survey/gist-documentation/docs/modules/stellar_populations.md

   SPEC_EMICLEAN : False # Keyword (True/False) to enable/disable the use of emission line cleaned spectra from the Emission Line Fitting Module.
   MOM : 4 # Number of kinematic moments to be extracted.
 If you use FIXED = True, this should be same number of moments used to extract the stellar kinematics before.
 Otherwise the parameter can be set independently.
   MDEG : 12 # Degree of the multiplicative Legendre polynomial.
 Set '0' to not include any multiplicative polynomials.
 Note that additive Legendre polynomials cannot be used for this module.
-  REGUL_ERR : 1000000. # Regularisation error for the regularised run of pPXF.
-Note: Regularisation = 1 / REGUL_ERR
+  REGUL : 1. # Regularisation for the regularised run of pPXF.
+Note: the old GIST keyword REGUL_ERR also still works.
+In that instance, regularisation = 1 / REGUL_ERR
   NOISE : 1. # Set a wavelength independent noise vector to be passed to pPXF.
   FIXED : True # Fix the stellar kinematics to the results obtained with the stellar kinematics module [True / False].
 If 'False', please provide an initial guess on the velocity dispersion of the systems [in km/s] by adding the parameter SIGMA.
   MC_PPXF : 0 # Added to add the option of running MC on the SFH module